emotion-analysis-project/SemEval2025-Task11/README.md

 # Tracks

-Participants can participate in one or more of the following tracks:
+> SemEval 2025 Task 11 includes three tracks: Track A, Track B, and Track C. Participants may choose to participate in one or more of these tracks.

 ### Track A: Multi-label Emotion Detection